 NapaBasic also has the concept of subroutines in the style of “Commodore64 Basic” GOSUB / RETURN constructs.
 These too produce potentially unmappable structures to Ruby.
 Luckily most of the cases in the codebase seem to conform to a form that allows the subroutine code block to be transformed to a Ruby method and GOSUB to a call of that method.
 This leaves the issue of local variable scope since NapaBasic subroutines share the scope of the main program but Ruby methods have different variable scopes.
 Our current solution to this is to detect in the mapping variables that are shared between main and subroutine and convert them to instance-variables that are shareable between methods.

 NapaBasic, again like C#, supports out- and ref-parameters to functions in addition to normal in-parameters.
 We have not found a general solution to this problem that would be as clean as we would like it to be.
-Our current best alternative involves wrapping ref/out-parameters to some kind of transport-objects and generating code in the transformation to load and unload such transporters as shown in listing 4.
+Our current best alternative involves wrapping ref/out-parameters to some kind of transport-objects and generating code in the transformation to load and unload such transporters as shown in listing A.4.

-Listing 4: Simulating out and ref parameters
+Listing A.4: Simulating out and ref parameters

 class Ref < Struct.new(:value); end